 I thought this was a great way to prioritize some of the things I need to be teaching our kids.
 What is most important?

-I want them to feel anchored in this life.
-I want them to have a place to go for answers and a safe place to share their hurts.
+To feel anchored in this life…to have a place to go for answers and a safe place to share their hurts.
 A place of joy and peace.
 A place of purpose.

 Simple Ways to Foster Faith in Your Family